Clusters overview

 - Individual users or teams can maintain their own clusters.
 Cluster maintainers can manage queues and agent tokens, and add and remove pipelines.

-- Pipelines can be assigned to a cluster, ensuring their builds run only on the agents connected to this cluster.
+- Pipelines must be assigned to a cluster, ensuring their builds run only on the agents connected to this cluster.
 These pipelines can also trigger builds only on other pipelines in the same cluster.

 Clusters and queues best practices